Live by Night poster

 The inciting incident occurs at 16 minutes when Joe and Emma are ambushed by Albert White's men.
 Emma is killed, and Joe is severely beaten and left for dead.
 His world in Boston collapses, and his forbidden romance ends in tragedy..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Joe accepts Maso's offer and travels to Tampa, Florida.
+This indicates the protagonist's commitment to Joe accepts Maso's offer and travels to Tampa, Florida.
 He actively chooses to enter the new world of the South, leaving behind Boston and committing to build a criminal empire in unfamiliar territory., moving from reaction to action.

 At 64 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Joe successfully opens his casino and achieves major success.
+The analysis reveals that this crucial beat Joe successfully opens his casino and achieves major success.
 His empire is thriving, his relationship with Graciela is strong, and it appears he's won.
 However, this false victory comes with rising stakes: the KKK grows more dangerous, and his mentor's daughter Loretta becomes a wild card., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 96 minutes (74% through) represents the emotional nadir.
 Here, Graciela is killed in a shootout, murdered by the Ku Klux Klan in an attack on Joe's operation.
 Joe loses the woman he loves, his unborn child, and his dream of a legitimate life.
-This is his darkest moment and carries a literal "whiff of death."., reveals the protagonist at their lowest point.
+This is his darkest moment and carries a literal "whiff of death."., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 103 minutes initiates the final act resolution at 80% of the runtime.
 Joe receives information about Albert White's location and decides to take final revenge.
 He synthesizes his grief into resolve, choosing to complete his original mission.
 He commits to ending the cycle of violence by eliminating White, even knowing it won't bring Graciela back., demonstrating the transformation achieved throughout the journey.